Sweet Violets

 And told her that she had such beautiful...

 Manners that suited a girl [etc.]

-The chorus is taken from the song "Sweet Violets" by Joseph Emmet, from his 1882 play Fritz Among the Gypsies.
+Although many versions use the melody from "My Bonnie Lies Over the Ocean", the chorus is taken from the song "Sweet Violets" by Joseph Emmet, from his 1882 play Fritz Among the Gypsies.
 Only the melody and the phrase "Sweet violets, sweeter than all the roses" are retained from Emmet's original version; the chorus is usually sung one of two ways: